juzser/Rocket.Chat-reminder/README.md

 7. Upload the zip file you've downloaded.
 8. Enjoy!

+## Remind to other users & channels

+To get users or channels list, you have to go to **Settings** then change the `Default Channel` to your general channel name.
+Then disable ~> re-enable the app to get effect.

 ## Translation

 To translation the app, you have to pull the repo to your local.
 Take focus on `i18n` & `src/lang` directory, create a file with the name as your language code (e.g: fr, it,...)
 Then translate the text in these by your language.

 Update the `src/lang/index.ts`
 Then run `rc-apps deploy ...` to deploy the app to your server.

 ---

 Feel free to let me know if you have any issue.
 Make the Rocket.Chat great as usual.